secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/leandata/index.html.md

 - [New leads only] Company information is available and records missing company data have a standardized response in the `Company` field.
 - [Updated leads only] No active SDR engagement with the lead.
 This is checked by confirming the lead does not have a `Lead Status` of `Accepted`, `Qualifying`, or `Qualifed` and the `Actively Being Sequenced` checkbox is not checked.
 - [New and updated leads] Most recent `Last Interesting Moment` does not require specialized routing or supression from SDR organization.
+- [New and updated leads]

-### Lead to account match
+### Lead to account match MQL assignment
 Records that meet all [record validation](#record-validation) criteria and can be matched to an existing Salesforce account by LeanData are then assessed using the workflow below.
 If LeanData is able to identify the SDR responsible for engaging the lead, the record is assigned.
-If LeanData is not able to identify the aligned SDR, the lead progresses to the [unmatched lead](#unmatched-lead) workflow.
+If LeanData is not able to identify the aligned SDR, the lead progresses to the [unmatched lead](/handbook/marketing/marketing-operations/leandata/#unmatched-lead-mql-assignment) workflow.
 - **`SDR Assigned` match** - The custom account object field `SDR Assigned` is populated with SDR responsible for engaging and qualifying the lead.
 When a lead is matched to an available with `SDR Assigned` populated, LeanData references the field on the matched account record and routes the lead to the SDR listed.
 This field is not maintained by an automated workflow and therefore relies on manual updates by the SDR organization or Marketing Operations team.
-- **EMEA Enterprise customer** - If a lead matches to an account aligned to the EMEA [Enterprise Expand SDR team](https://about.gitlab.com/handbook/marketing/revenue-marketing/sdr/#global-enterprise-expand-sdr-team), LeanData will use [defined territory-based routing rules](https://about.gitlab.com/handbook/marketing/revenue-marketing/sdr/#global-enterprise-expand-alignment) to assign the lead to the appliable SDR.
+- **EMEA Enterprise customer** - If a lead matches to an account aligned to the EMEA [Enterprise Expand SDR team](/handbook/marketing/revenue-marketing/sdr/#global-enterprise-expand-sdr-team), LeanData will use [defined territory-based routing rules](/handbook/marketing/revenue-marketing/sdr/#global-enterprise-expand-alignment) to assign the lead to the appliable SDR.

-### Unmatched lead
+### Unmatched lead MQL assignment
 Leads that match to accounts but are not able to be routed via owner mappings or the `SDR Assigned` field as well as leads that do not match to accounts are routed using LeanData's [territory management functionality](https://learn.leandata.com/datasheets-how-leandata-works-its-magic/territory-management-datasheet).

+### Queue assignment
+Leads that are not yet MQLs or that are no longer being worked by the Sales Development team, are assigned to "holding" queues until they re-MQL.

+## Contact routing workflow
+The scope of the contact flowbuilder is very limited.
+Records are only processed by this flowbuilder if they are meant to be managed by partners via the Vartopia Prospect module.
+In our current iteration, the contact flowbuilder only updates two custom fields, which triggers a partner's record visibility in Vartopia.

 ## Account routing workflow
 The account routing flowbuilder leverages LeanData's territory management functionality to populate or update the `[TSP] Territory`, `[TSP] Region`, `[TSP] Sub-Region`, `[TSP] Area`, and `[TSP] Approved Next Owner` fields on the account object.
 LeanData monitors for changes to the `[TSP] Last Update Timestamp` field to know when an account record is ready to be processed.
 Details about the TSP process can be found on the [Sales Operations handbook page](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/#territory-success-planning-tsp).